This Roasted Butternut Squash and Pumpkin Soup has just the right balance of savory and sweet. Silky smooth and full of fall flavor!

 Ingredients

-- 3 cups peeled and cubed butternut squash (about 1 small squash)
+- 3 cups peeled and cubed butternut squash, about 1 small squash

-- 3 cups peeled and cubed sugar pumpkin (about 1/2 of a sugar pumpkin)
+- 3 cups peeled and cubed sugar pumpkin, about 1/2 of a sugar pumpkin

 - Kosher salt and white pepper

-- 2 teaspoons extra virgin olive oil
+- 1 tablespoon olive oil

-- 1/2 of a yellow onion, diced
+- 1/2 yellow onion, diced

-- 2 small cloves of garlic, minced
+- 2 cloves garlic, minced or grated

-- 3 1/2 cups low sodium vegetable or chicken broth
+- 3 1/2 cups low sodium vegetable, or chicken broth

 - 1/4 teaspoon nutmeg, freshly grated if possible